singularity/singularity/README.txt

 Use mouse control.
 Buttons have underlined letters to indicate shortcuts.
 Also, the following shortcut keys may prove useful:
 0, 1, 2, 3, 4 in map screen: change the speed.
 0 is pause, 4 is fastest.
-Etc and Enter in various screens: leave or confirm a choice.
+ESC and Enter in various screens: leave or confirm a choice.
 P, R, N, S in base screen.
 Change the base items.
 	(Type the first letter of the component you want to change.)